dr-skot/json-stash/README.md

 - `load`: (optional) reconstructs the object using the data returned by `save`.
 Defaults to `(data) => new type(...data)`

-If your object can contain non-primitive properties, you'll also need a `deref` function to handle circular/duplicate references.
+If your object can contain other objects, you'll also need a `deref` function to handle circular/duplicate references.

 - `deref`: (optional) dereferences any placeholders among the object's properties.